sukhpreetsahi/Portfolio/DevSecOps Web Application/README.md

-# SecureCart – Flask Web Application with CI/CD and Security Testing.
+# SecureCart – Flask Web Application with CI/CD and Security Testing

 This project is a secure, full-stack, containerised Flask-based e-commerce web application developed as part of my Cyber Context of Software Engineering module coursework.